-UNM library staff can answer questions about how to do legal research and help guests locate appropriate research resources.
-They cannot do research for guests, nor may they answer questions about the law or provide legal advice.
+Reference Services personnel can answer questions about how to do legal research and help guests locate appropriate research resources.
+They cannot perform research for guests, answer questions about the law, or provide legal advice.

 Examples of questions librarians CAN answer